edsu/wikitrends/README.md

 wikitrends dumps the top 1000 most accessed English Wikipedia articles every hour to a uniquely named JSON file.
-The script is entirely dependent on statistical data made available by [http://dumps.wikimedia.org/other/pagecounts-raw/ Wikimedia].
+The script is entirely dependent on statistical data made available by [http://dumps.wikimedia.org/other/pagecounts-raw/](Wikimedia).

 fetch.sh is a somewhat gnarly shell script that takes advantage of unix command line goodness to pull down the big compressed files from Wikimedia